EXCLUSIVE-U.S. officials agree on new ways to control high tech exports to China-sources

 Industry has already expressed concern about some of the proposed regulatory changes, which were published last year.

 At the same meeting last week, senior officials in the Trump administration agreed to new measures to restrict the global supply of chips to China's Huawei Technologies [HWT.UL].
-(Reporting by Karen Freifeld and Alexandra Alper; Additional reporting by Mike Stone and Tom Daly; Editing by Chris Sanders, Sonya Hepinstall and Muralikumar Anantharaman) ((Alexandra.Alper@thomsonreuters.com; +1(202)354-5865; Reuters Messaging: alexandra.alper.thomsonreuters.com@reuters.net - https://twitter.com/alexalper?lang=en)) Keywords: USA CHINA/TECHNOLOGY (UPDATE 1, EXCLUSIVE, PIX)
+(Reporting by Karen Freifeld and Alexandra Alper; Additional reporting by Mike Stone; Editing by Chris Sanders and Sonya Hepinstall) ((Alexandra.Alper@thomsonreuters.com; +1(202)354-5865; Reuters Messaging: alexandra.alper.thomsonreuters.com@reuters.net - https://twitter.com/alexalper?lang=en)) Keywords: USA CHINA/TECHNOLOGY (REPEAT, EXCLUSIVE, PIX)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.